-Very few people knew what a computer was in the mid-20th century.
+Very few people knew what a computer was in the mid-twentieth century.
 Only few among the baby-boomer generation would have been lucky enough to see a mainframe computer when they were kids if their parents were working at some of the institutions that housed one of those computers.
 For the next generation, a few desktop PCs in the office became a common sight.
-Then PCs made their way into our homes and now into our pockets.
+Then PCs made their way into our homes, and now into our pockets.
 What made computer technology accessible to the general public was a process called commoditization.

-The computer hardware technology was transformed by commoditization but it turns out that the software side of things was not immune, either.
+The computer hardware technology was transformed by commoditization, but it turns out that the software side of things was not immune, either.
 We’ll have a look at the role no-code is playing in that process, but, first of all…

 1 - What is a commodity?🔗

 A commodity is a good or resource whose specimens are treated as equivalent regardless of who produces them.
 Basic agricultural products like wheat and rice, mining products like gold and silver and oil are widely traded commodities with globally set prices and futures markets.
-There might be differences among the varieties of a commodity but these varieties, too, are well-defined to the point of having their respective global prices and markets.
+There might be differences among the varieties of a commodity, but these varieties, too, are well-defined to the point of having their respective global prices and markets.

 In the case of products, a commodity refers to the point where seller’s value proposition perfectly matches the expectation of the buyer.
 The product definition is clear and different products can substitute for each other.
 The success of a particular product in the market can accelerate commoditization by setting an industry standard and offering a blueprint for innovation that others can use to build similar products.

 2 - EVs and autonomous driving: Full-throttle commoditization🔗